hdsfade/go_in_action/README.md

 # go_in_action
-code of Go in Action
+example code of Go in Action